bpucker/MybMonday/README.md

 ### (8) Red blushed skin of apricots ###

-> **_<a href="https://twitter.com/boas_pucker/status/1378942978253807616">TWEET</a>:_** Consumers prefer apricots with red blushed skin.
+> **Post:** Consumers prefer apricots with red blushed skin.
 Expression of PaMYB10 correlates with expression of anthocyanin biosynthesis genes which are responsible for production of red pigments.
 PaMYB10 seems to be an important activator. #MybMonday

 <a href="https://twitter.com/boas_pucker/status/1378942978253807616">
 <img alt="Red blushed skin of apricots (Tweet #8)" src="https://pbs.twimg.com/media/EvNbhhvXYAE5-2R?format=png&name=900x900" width="30%" height="30%">